pjmcar23/latin102profile/quiz2.md

 > Eurytion, who's❌ `whose` (**who's == "who is"**) brothers were centaurs, expected to marry Deianira.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
-> Hercules killed Nessus, who tried to rape Deianira.❌ **You've flipped the sentences: keep sentence 1 as the main clause.**`Nessus, who was killed by Hercules, tried to rape Deianira.`
+> Hercules killed Nessus, who tried to rape Deianira.❌ **You've flipped the sentences: keep sentence 1 as the main clause.** `Nessus, who was killed by Hercules, tried to rape Deianira.`

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-> Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.❌ **Not English yet.** `Nessus gave Deianira a vial of blood, that poisoned Hercules.`
+> Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.❌ **Not English yet.** `Nessus gave Deianira a vial of blood, which Hercules was poisoned by.`

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
 > In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.